-Someone files the issue.
+Someone files the ticket.
 They provide a summary, an initial description (including a reproduction recipe, if applicable; see the section called “Treat Every User as a Potential Volunteer” in Chapter 8, Managing Volunteers for how to encourage good bug reports), and whatever other information the tracker asks for.
-The person who files the issue may be totally unknown to the project—bug reports and feature requests are as likely to come from the user community as from the developers.
+The person who files the ticket may be totally unknown to the project—bug reports and feature requests are as likely to come from the user community as from the developers.

-Once filed, the issue is in what's called an open state.
+Once filed, the ticket is in what's called an open state.
 Because no action has been taken yet, some trackers also label it as unverified and/or unstarted.
 It is not assigned to anyone; or, in some systems, it is assigned to a fake user to represent the lack of real assignation.
-At this point, it is in a holding area: the issue has been recorded, but not yet integrated into the project's consciousness.
+At this point, it is in a holding area: the ticket has been recorded, but not yet integrated into the project's consciousness.

 The bug gets reproduced.
 This may be the most important moment in its life cycle.
 Although the bug is not actually fixed yet, the fact that someone besides the original filer was able to make it happen proves that it is genuine, and, no less importantly, confirms to the original filer that they've contributed to the project by reporting a real bug.
 (This step and some of the others don't apply to feature proposals, task tickets, etc, of course.
 But most filings are for genuine bugs, so we'll focus on that here.)

-The issue gets scheduled for resolution.
+The ticket gets scheduled for resolution.
 Scheduling doesn't necessarily mean naming a date by which it will be fixed.
 Sometimes it just means deciding which future release (not necessarily the next one) the bug should be fixed by, or deciding that it need not block any particular release.
 Scheduling may also be dispensed with, if the bug is quick to fix.

 There are some common variations on this life cycle.
-Sometimes an issue is closed very soon after being filed, because it turns out not to be a bug at all, but rather a misunderstanding on the part of the user.
-As a project acquires more users, more and more such invalid issues will come in, and developers will close them with increasingly short-tempered responses.
+Sometimes a ticket is closed very soon after being filed, because it turns out not to be a bug at all, but rather a misunderstanding on the part of the user.
+As a project acquires more users, more and more such invalid tickets will come in, and developers will close them with increasingly short-tempered responses.
 Try to guard against the latter tendency.
-It does no one any good, as the individual user in each case is not responsible for all the previous invalid issues; the statistical trend is visible only from the developers' point of view, not the user's.
-(In the section called “Pre-Filtering the Bug Tracker” later in this chapter, we'll look at techniques for reducing the number of invalid issues.)
+It does no one any good, as the individual user in each case is not responsible for all the previous invalid tickets; the statistical trend is visible only from the developers' point of view, not the user's.
+(In the section called “Pre-Filtering the Bug Tracker” later in this chapter, we'll look at techniques for reducing the number of invalid tickets.)
 Also, if different users are experiencing the same misunderstanding over and over, it might mean that aspect of the software needs to be redesigned.
 This sort of pattern is easiest to notice when there is an issue manager monitoring the bug database; see the section called “Issue Manager” in Chapter 8, Managing Volunteers.

-A third variation is for the developers to close the issue, thinking they have fixed it, only to have the original reporter reject the fix and reopen it.
+A third variation is for the developers to close the ticket, thinking they have fixed it, only to have the original reporter reject the fix and reopen it.
 This is usually because the developers simply don't have access to the environment necessary to reproduce the bug, or because they didn't test the fix using the exact same reproduction recipe as the reporter.

 Aside from these variations, there may be other small details of the life cycle that vary depending on the tracking software.
 But the basic shape is the same, and while the life cycle itself is not specific to open source software, it has implications for how open source projects use their bug trackers.